Thursday, November 30, 2023

 Anton Rubinstein (28 November [O.S.
 16 November] 1829 – 20 November [O.S.
 8 November] 1894) was a Russian pianist, composer and conductor, whose pianism was said to rival Liszt's.

-Be that As It May
+Be That as It May

 When caught up in the moment of performance, Rubinstein did not seem to care how many wrong notes he played as long as his conception of the piece he was playing came through. — Wikipedia